pedroabreu0/pedroabreu0.github.io/_posts/2020-06-27-Experience-Report-Galois-Internship.md

 As you can probably deduce from this awesome gong in the office, Galois is an amazing place with amazing people.
 They do some pretty cool stuff with [Haskell](https://www.haskell.org/), Formal Methods and Cryptography.
-And to the best of my knowledge Galois is the first company in the world to use Haskell to solve real world problems, and they are kind of famous in the PL community for it.
+Being founded by the father of the IO monad, [John Launchbury](https://en.wikipedia.org/wiki/John_Launchbury), Galois is one of the first companies in the world to use Haskell to solve real world problems, and they are kind of famous in the PL community for it.
 In fact, I knew about Galois much before moving to the US, and I confess that interning there was kind of a dream for the young me -- So hooray to dreams coming true!

 <!-- I have heard about -->
 <!-- them, and one of the big reasons I decided to do a PhD in the US was for this -->